 In Review – Project Planning for Beginners

 Project planning is very important in any project, Jennifer said.
-Managers of any experience level will soon discover how important planning is if they neglect to plan their projects!
+Managers of any experience level will soon discover how important planning (and planning software) is if they neglect to plan their projects!

 To prove her point, Jennifer reflected on those projects where she thought she should have planned better.
 That thought alone is a red flag indicating that you didn’t plan as well as you could have.
 Why do you feel you should have done a better job at planning?
 Maybe something in the project didn’t turn out the way you wanted or expected it to.